mravanelli/theano-kaldi-rnn/README.md

 ## Introduction:

 THEANO-KALDI-RNNs is a software which offers the possibility to use various Recurrent Neural Networks (RNNs) in the context of a Kaldi-based hybrid HMM/RNN speech recognizer.

+Note: A new project called "pytorch-kaldi" https://github.com/mravanelli/pytorch-kaldi is now available.
+If you are interested, please take a look into it.

 The current version supports the following standard architectures:
 - reluRNN